 SEE WHY WE’RE RANKED AS A TOP WEB DESIGN COMPANY IN MASSACHUSETTS ON DESIGNRUSH

-6. Improving Page Load Speed with your Website Redesign
+6. Improving Page Load Speed with your SEO Website Redesign

 Now you need to tackle the page load speed.